Aeroluna/LunaCoopMod/README.md

 Some console skins were missing for commanders.
 Many commander have corresponding voice packs, why not use them?

-- Changed Shield Batteries to be accessible Artanis, Vorazun, and Fenix.
+- Added Shield Batteries to Artanis, Vorazun, and Fenix.
-- Changed Shield Battery to have 2 more range.
+- Increased Shield Battery range by 2.

 Shield Batteries can help other Protoss commanders that rely on armies to defend rather than Photon Cannons.